sevenapps/react-native-starter/readme.md

 For React Native Maps to work, you'll need to follow step 3 of [their android instructions](https://github.com/airbnb/react-native-maps/blob/master/docs/installation.md) and update the api key (`YOUR_GOOGLE_MAPS_API_KEY`) found in `android\app\src\main\AndroidManifest.xml`.

+For React Native FBSDK to work, you'll need to grab a Facebook App Id from a new or existing Facebook App and update it in `android/app/src/main/res/values/strings.xml` by replacing `{your-fb-app-id}`.
+You will also need to replace the `{your-fb-app-id}` and `{your-fb-app-name}` in `ios/firebaseExmpl/Info.plist`.

 # Firebase database setup

 This super simple example app expects you to have a root node in your database with a child of `names` which has a set of child nodes with random names for each value, like: